Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Preparation of the skin for good adherence of the flange is crucial to long wear time.
 Your skin must be clean and dried thoroughly before placing the flange.
-Some people have found that using a hair dryer on the lowest heat setting, or just air, dries their skin adequately.
+Some people have found that using a hair dryer on the lowest heat setting, or just air, dries their skin well enough.
 High-humidity climates and high temperatures may decrease the amount of time you can expect to wear your flange before needing to change it.
 A very active lifestyle and perspiration may also decrease your wear time.

-Right after your surgery, you may experience problems with getting a good seal between the pouch and the flange, causing the pouch to come loose.
+Right after your surgery, you may have problems with getting a good seal between the pouch and the flange, causing the pouch to come loose.
 But, in most cases after the wound around the stoma heals, it becomes easier to get a good seal.

-Consider always carrying an emergency kit with extra supplies such as pouches, an extra precut flange, a roll of tape, mirror, diaper wipes, and Q-tips.
+Consider always carrying an emergency kit with extra supplies such as pouches, an extra precut flange, a roll of tape, mirror, diaper wipes, and cotton swabs.
 Wearing loose fitting tops and bottoms can help conceal your pouch in cases where you may feel self-conscious about having it hanging from your abdomen.
 Exercise caution when allowing your pets or young children to jump into your lap where the pouch is located.
 Also, be cautious when putting on your seat belt and allowing the lap belt to stretch across the area where the stoma is located.

 Diet can be somewhat of a concern.
 A person with an ostomy should be especially aware of foods that cause flatulence.
 Of course, passing excess gas is a normal part of the digestive process, and most people typically pass gas more than 10 times a day to rid the colon of unwanted gases and pressure.
 The gas (a mixture of hydrogen, methane, and carbon dioxide) results from the chemical breakdown of undigested sugars in the lower intestine.
 Some complex carbohydrates cannot be completely broken down by normal digestive processes, and gas is the result.
 Altering your diet to limit these products may help.
 Offending foods, which vary from person to person, can include: